rhysmoggs/ms4-morgan-and-co/README.md

 - Toasts, explained [here](#interactive-toats).
 - Search Bar, explained [here](#search-bar).
 - Responsive on all device sizes - from 320px upwards to larger desktops reaching 1200px and more.
 - All clickable images, buttons, links etc have a hovering cursor to signify that the element can be interacted with.
-The majority of these elements being visually promted either through a short animation, colour change or highlighting.
+The majority of these elements are visually prompted either through a short animation, colour change or highlighting.
 - Back-to-top button.
 Guides the user back to the top of the page once interacted with.
-Userful for pages with lengthy content.
+Useful for pages with lengthy content.

 Here's a breakdown of all the design features on each of the main webpages within the Morgan & Co website: